-One of the biggest challenges in this study was developing a model that worked well across the study area, across the study period.
+One of the biggest challenges in this study was developing a model that worked well spatially and temporally across the study domain.
 To help capture nonlinear spatiotemporal effects, we included nested levels of spatiotemporal variables.
 Temporally, we included variables to indicate the periods 2008-2012, 2013-2016, and 2017-2018 (the periods when CMAQ simulation availability changed); year; season; cosine of month; and cosine of day of year.
 Spatially, we included variables for region (within the 11 western states: northwest, southwest, four corners, and northern mountain states); state; latitude and longitude.
 We also included interaction terms for time period (grouping of years) and region.
 This type of nesting has been referred to as a “multiresolution basis” [6].
 We also investigated the use of spatio-temporal kriging of the model residuals for 2009-2010, but ultimately found that it was not useful for these years and abandoned the approach.

+We did a sensitivity analysis in which we examined whether a different model would perform better for low values than high values

 When examining the predicted PM2.5 values compared with the observed PM2.5 values, we noted that the models were performing much worse on high values than on low values.
-In addition to the fact that we had a lot more data at low values than at high values, we hypothesized that some of the higher values were being generated by a fundamentally different process than the lower values.
-An obvious example of a fundamentally different process generating air pollution in the western US is smoke from wildfires.
-To pursue this hypothesis, we developed a preliminary classification model to split the data into “high” versus “low” values.
-The split that we found to be most plausible and accurate was 15µg/m3.
-Here, plausibility refers to the fact that with a split of 15 µg/m3or higher, variables associated with wildfires began ranking in the top 20 most important variables (calculated with the “permutation” importance algorithm).
-After developing this preliminary classification model, we pursued two approaches to develop regression models for the data classified as “high” or “low”.
-The first was to train the “high” and “low” regression models on data classified as “high” and “low”, respectively.
-The second was to train the “high” and “low” regression models on data that we knew to be greater than or less than 15 µg/m3respectively.
-Ultimately, we found that these splitting approaches did not improve our predictions at higher levels of PM2.5.
-In fact, they only slightly improved predictions at lower levels of PM2.5.
-Thus, we decided to use the overall models (not splitting into “high” or “low”) for the final analysis.
+In addition to the fact that we had a lot more data at low values than at high values, we hypothesized that some of the higher values were being generated by a fundamentally different process than the lower values, most likely wildfires.
+We developed a preliminary classification model to split the data into “high” versus “low” values, with 15µg/m3 being the most plausible and accuratecut-point.
+This did not prove to significantly improve predictive performance.
 The results of the split analysis (“high” versus “low”) are in the Supplementary Materials.

 We ran all of the models on the 2008-2018 data without CMAQ as well as on the 2008-2016 data with CMAQ.